Felipe7x/Bestsellers-New-York-Times/README.md

 The largest number of bestsellers were published in the publishing house Grand Central and so on!

-Plots and generator based on New York Times bestsellers dataset.
+Plots and generator based on New York Times bestsellers dataset (from 2011 to 2018 year, not all the time!).
 Dataset available to review and download [here](https://data.world/) or check `books_uniq_weeks.csv` in repo.
 ## How is it set up?
 To run this repo you should have:
 ```